Welcome to

 Hospice services are typically brought to wherever the patient calls home.

-Home could be a private residence, assisted living community, or nursing home.
-Patients can also receive hospice services while in the hospital, or in an inpatient hospice unit.
+Home could be a private residence, assisted living community or nursing home.
+Patients can also receive hospice services while in the hospital or in an inpatient hospice unit.

 What are hospice “levels of care?”

 Levels of care are specific types of hospice care to address different needs of patients and families.
+Medicare requires all hospice providers to offer four distinct levels of care.
+They are:

 • Routine hospice care in the home

-• Shifts of acute symptom management in the home when medically necessary.
+• Shifts of acute symptom management in the home when medically necessary

 • Round-the-clock inpatient care when symptoms cannot be managed at home

-No. When treatment options for a disease have been exhausted or no longer work, hospice provides a way for people to live in comfort, peace and dignity without curative care.
+When treatment options for a disease have been exhausted or no longer work, hospice provides a way for people to live in comfort, peace and dignity without curative care.

 Hospice isn’t about giving up, but about improving the quality of the patient’s life by being free of pain, surrounded by family and in the comfort of home.